 Here’s the best equipment for radio broadcasts we used to setup an advanced station.

-- Cables: x1 Headphone to jack L/R – x1 Jack headphone adapter converter plug – x2 XLR to XLR (male to female) – x1 Male USB A to Male USB B – x1 Audio Line In (Phone Cable).
+- Cables: x1 Headphone to jack L/R (Buy on Amazon USA or Amazon UK) – x1 Jack headphone adapter converter plug (Buy on Amazon USA or Amazon UK) – x2 XLR to XLR (male to female) (Buy on Amazon USA or Amazon UK) – x1 Male USB A to Male USB B (Buy on Amazon USA or Amazon UK) – x1 Audio Line In (Phone Cable) (Buy on Amazon USA or Amazon UK).

 Mixing Desk – Behringer DX2000USB Pro Mixer